-Trusted Mobile Notary and Notary Signing Agent
+Trusted Mobile Notary Services

-My name is LaTonia McCann, and I am the sole owner of L. McCann’s Notary Services, LLC, a mobile notary service based in Fort Worth, Texas.
-I am commissioned by the Texas Secretary of State and certified as a Notary Signing Agent through the National Notary Association, proudly serving clients throughout the State of Texas.
+My name is LaTonia McCann, and I am the sole owner of L. McCann’s Notary Services, LLC, a mobile notary, servicing all of Tarrant County.
+As a certified notary signing agent recognized by the National Notary Association and commissioned by the Texas Secretary of State.

 L McCann Notary Services, LLC. is a mobile notary service.
 I am not an attorney or a law firm and “cannot” nor “do not” provide legal advice.
 Nothing on this website, nor any statements made by L McCann Notary Services, LLC., should be interpreted as legal advice.
 If you require legal guidance, please consult a qualified attorney or legal professional regarding your specific situation.